carlsednaoui/google-seo-allintitle-scraper/README.md

 The tool keeps track of the changes as you go, and provides trendline data for keywords with over two scrapes.
 This can help identify terms that are becoming opportunities or are rapidly increasing in competitiveness.
 Ideally, you should be able to create and track a long list of terms over time to watch and anticipate competition around money terms.

+At the current state of build, you should be able to run several thousand keywords through this without issue.
+Just need pagination/table-sort to make it easy to view!

 ## For users of the previous versions:

 2014-12-29: Run '$ rake db:migrate' and then '$ rake db_update:update_keywords' to take existing keywords and create associate TitleResult objects in the DB. _Please back up your database before running this if you have info you don't want to lose!_